-We’re all so familiar and used to being exposed to heavy rainfalls within the UK, and are fully aware of the chaos flooding can cause.
-So creating natural drainage and helping to conserve water by returning rainfall to the water table.
-Seems like a no-brainer.
+We’re all so familiar and used to being exposed to heavy rainfalls within the UK and fully aware of the chaos flooding can cause.
+So creating natural drainage and helping to conserve water by returning rainfall to the water table – seems like a no-brainer.

 With so many paving options not being sustainable or proving good for our environment and allowing the heavy downpours to drain away in a timely and natural manner.
 We’ve got some suggestions that’ll work you and the environment.

 Open concrete pavers are concrete tiles that have large open space between the tiles.
 This allows for grass, gravel, sand, or any other material/plant to fill the gap and provides natural drainage.
 Great for driveways, paths and have even been used for parks in America.